TheEIi/Simple-Singal-Generator/README.md

     window with dark-mode styling.
   - requirements.txt 📦 — List of all necessary libraries.

-📸 Screenshots

-(Tip: Add a screenshot of your app here to make the README look even better!)

 🤝 Contributing

 Contributions are welcome!
-If you have ideas for new waveforms (like PWM or Pulse), feel free to fork the repo and submit a Pull Request.
+Feel free to fork the repo and submit a Pull Request.

 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 Developed with ❤️ for the Engineering Community.